What makes a psychopath?

 However, if we imagine the brain as a muscle, it could be that psychopaths fail to exercise certain areas enough, leading to decreased activity, which could be a result of upbringing and the environment.

-Click the diagram below to find out more
+Click or tap the diagram below to find out more

 Can we spot psychopaths?